 With the exception of 1997, in every year since 1987 the UK has recorded a trade deficit in goods and services.
-This deficit reached a peak of £45.90 billion in 2006.
+This deficit reached a peak of £98 bn in 2014.
 The deficit tends to follow a cyclical pattern, as shown in the chart.

 A deficit can be a problem under certain circumstances, including the following:

 It is a persistent deficit that does not self-correct over time.

 The deficit forms a large share of GDP.